-Yale Prima managed to increase its topline sales significantly, however lower margins resulted in weaker profitability.
-The Australian operation is pushing to widen its customer base and enter into new markets.
-Despite reducing operating expenses, trading profits remain under pressure.
+Yale Prima managed to increase its topline sales substantially, in addition to improving its profitability by increasing margins and reducing operating costs and expenditure.
+New personnel have joined and are assisting the existing management team drive the company positively forward.
+The Australian operation is pushing to further widen its customer base and enter into new markets.